 In a remote training camp, a squad of rookies had just returned to their billet after a days march under the boiling sun.
 “What a life!” barked one new soldier.
 “Miles from anywhere, with a sergeant who thinks he’s Alexander The Great, no women, no booze, no leave – and on top of all that, my boots are two sizes too small.”

-“You don’t want to put up with that chum,” said his neighbour, “Why don’t you request another pair?”
+“You don’t want to put up with that chum,” said his neighbor, “Why don’t you request another pair?”

 “Not likely” he answered.
 “Takin ’em off is the only pleasure I’ve got!”